supertree-toolkit/stk/doc/tutorial.rst

     safe.
 When you extend or alter the data later, you should begin with this file.

-It is worth noting at this point that paraphyletic taxa, such as sub-species that aren't sister clades in a tree, need some special attention.
+It is worth noting at this point that polyphyletic taxa, such as sub-species that aren't sister clades in a tree, need some special attention.
 The STK allows you to *permute* the positions of these taxa and generate a tree with all possible combination of places of the taxa.
 These permuted trees can then be dealt with later.
 However, you must be aware of this when digitising trees.
-To indicate a taxon is paraphyletic append a '%d' on the end of the name where d is an integer.
+To indicate a taxon is polyphyletic append a '%d' on the end of the name where d is an integer.
 For example: